 - Exams: 15 for middle school and 15 for high school

 - Graphic Solutions: 15 for middle school and 15 for high school

 - Projects: See explanation below

 - NQE & On-Site Events: Number of entries at the state conference will follow the guidelines established in the on-site sections of this rulebook.
 See the NQE and Unique to Texas Events sections of the rulebook for number of entries allowed.

 The number of students allowed in the Written Exam/Graphic Solutions Sessions will be as equally distributed between sessions as possible.
 Registration for each session will be determined by a "first come - first registered" basis.
 Contestant students may not switch session times.

 - Middle School Level 1: 15 projects per region for each classification

-- High School Level 1: 15 projects per region for each classification
+- High School Beginner: 15 projects per region for each classification

-- High School Level 2: 15 projects per region for each classification
+- High School Experienced: 15 projects per region for each classification

 PLEASE NOTE: Sign-up sheets will be available at the Information Desk to determine if any Texas TSA On-Site Events have the necessary personnel to run, judge, and post the results.
 Participants in these events must provide personnel to run these events or the events will not be held.